davidhenty/ihpcss2022/README.md

 # ihpcss2022
-Material for the MPI and OpenMP hands-on session at IHPCSS2022
+Material for the MPI and OpenMP hands-on sessions at IHPCSS2022